 Eden Canyon Rock Climbing

-Eden Wall routes tend to be steeper lines with a fair bit in the harder 5.12 arena.
+Eden Wall is the long east-facing wall on your right as you hike up.
+Routes tend to be steeper lines with a fair bit in the 5.12- arena.
 Can climb here all months, just keep in mind the shade takes over around 1pm in most months.
 Slight variations to aspect can put a route in the sun or keep in the shade an hour or two longer.
 Heavenly buttress sees day-long shade except for early morning sun on eastern-most routes in summer, and late day sun on western-most routes.

 The hike up will take most parties about 35 to 45 minutes up, and 20 to 30 minutes out.
 It is a very scenic hike through a unique spring-fed canyon with cottonwood grottoes and intermittent pools.